The Haunted Tower: Synopsis

-De Courcy, accompanied by his attendantes, wonders whether his sister Lady Elinor was on the ship that recently docked.
+De Courcy, accompanied by his attendants, wonders whether his sister Lady Elinor was on the ship that recently docked.
 A servant Charles replies that she is headed toward the Baron of Oakland and that "Sir Palamede" is with her.
 This distresses De Courcy who asks Charles to gain as much intelligence as he can in order to avenge his family.
 Left alone, Charles proclaims that he will spy out of duty, but prefers to rejoin the woman he left behind in France ("My native land I bade adieu").